Trionychidae: In East Asia

 Softshell turtles are eaten as a delicacy in most parts of their range, particularly in East Asia.
 A Chinese dish stews them with chicken.
 According to a 1930 report by Soame Jenyns, Guangdong restaurants had them imported from Guangxi in large numbers; "eaten stewed with almonds, roast with chili sauce or fried with bamboo shoots, they [were] considered a great delicacy."

 Worldwide, the most commonly consumed softshell species is the Chinese softshell Pelodiscus sinensis.
-As a noted Japanese biologist pointed out in 1904, the Japanese variety of this turtle, which at time was classified as Trionyx japonicus, occupied a place in Japanese cuisine as esteemed as the diamondback terrapin in the United States or the green turtle in England.
+As a noted Japanese biologist Kakichi Mitsukuri pointed out in 1904, the Japanese variety of this turtle, which at time was classified as Trionyx japonicus, occupied a place in Japanese cuisine as esteemed as the diamondback terrapin in the United States or the green turtle in England.
 The farming of this "luscious reptile", known in Japan as suppon, was already developed on an industrial scale in that country by the late 19th century.

 Due to rising demand and overhunting, the price of P. sinensis in China skyrocketed by the mid-1990s; large-scale turtle farming in China and neighboring countries, raising this species by hundreds of millions was the response, with prices soon returning to a more affordable level.
 Another species, Palea steindachneri, is farmed in China, as well, but on a much smaller scale (with farm herds measured in hundreds of thousands, rather than hundreds of millions).